Wangys-prog/prPred/README.md

 # <prPred>
-Prediction plant resistance proteins (R proteins)

-prPred is a tool to to rapidly identify the R proteins of plant
+prPred is a tool to to rapidly identify the plant resistance proteins (R proteins)

 ## **Prerequisites**